fbpx

 • Asian Pacific people originating from the Pacific Islands, China, Taiwan, Korea, Japan, Thailand, Indonesia, Singapore, or the Philippines

-• People originating from the Asian subcontinent include India, Pakistan, Bangladesh, Bhutan, the Maldives Islands, Nepal, and Sri Lanka.
+• People from the Asian subcontinent include India, Pakistan, Bangladesh, Bhutan, the Maldives Islands, Nepal, and Sri Lanka.

-Veteran-owned Business:
+Veteran-owned business

 To apply for this certification, veteran members should own at least 51% of the business.
 The veteran should have absolute control over the business’s day-to-day management, decision-making, and strategic policies.
-He should have adequate managerial experience to run the business.
+He should have the adequate managerial experience to run the business.
 He should work full-time for the business and be the highest-paid person in the company holding the highest officer position.

 For veteran-owned business certification, the business should satisfy the following two conditions: